J&J Medical Connect

 • In each group, a TEAE of mania led to treatment discontinuation in 1.1% of patients.
 In the CAPLYTA group, 1 serious TEAE of mania led to treatment discontinuation.

-• Among patients with mixed features (CAPLYTA, n=73; placebo, n=83), the YMRS score decreased numerically over time, with a significant decrease noted on day 29 with CAPLYTA vs placebo (P<0.05).
+• Among patients with mixed features (CAPLYTA, n=73; placebo, n=83), the YMRS total score decreased numerically over time, with a significant decrease noted on day 29 with CAPLYTA vs placebo (P<0.05).

-• Among patients without mixed features (CAPLYTA, n=115; placebo, n=105), the YMRS score remained stable over time, except for a significant reduction observed on day 43 with CAPLYTA vs placebo (least squares mean difference [LSMD], -0.8; 95% confidence interval [CI], -1.43 to -0.07; effect size, -0.32; P<0.05).
+• Among patients without mixed features (CAPLYTA, n=115; placebo, n=105), the YMRS total score remained stable over time, except for a significant reduction observed on day 43 with CAPLYTA vs placebo (least squares mean difference [LSMD], -0.8; 95% confidence interval [CI], -1.43 to -0.07; effect size, -0.32; P<0.05).

 • Among patients with mixed features, the rate of TEAEs of mania was 1.4% in the CAPLYTA group vs 2.4% in the placebo group.
 Among patients without mixed features, the rate of TEAEs of mania was 0.9% in the CAPLYTA group vs 1.9% in the placebo group.
 All mania cases were of moderate severity.